 (5) Nothing in this section limits the ability of WorkCover WA to perform a function through an officer or agent.

-[Section 101AA inserted by No. 42 of 2004 s.
+[Section 101AA inserted: No. 42 of 2004 s.
 91.]

 101A.
 Borrowing powers

 (1) Subject to this Act WorkCover WA may, with the prior approval of the Treasurer, borrow such moneys as it thinks necessary from time to time for carrying out its functions.